Ars moriendi

 Pride of the spirit is one of the five temptations of the dying man, according to Ars moriendi.
 Here, demons tempt the dying man with crowns (a medieval allegory to earthly pride) under the disapproving gaze of Mary, Christ and God.
 Woodblock seven (4a) of eleven, Netherlands, c.
 1460.

 The Ars moriendi ("The Art of Dying") are two related Latin texts dating from about 1415 and 1450 which offer advice on the protocols and procedures of a good death, explaining how to "die well" according to Christian precepts of the late Middle Ages.
 It was written within the historical context of the macabre horrors of the Black Death 60 years earlier and consequent social upheavals of the 15th century.
 The earliest versions were most likely composed in southern Germany.
 It was very popular, translated into most West European languages, and was the first in a western literary tradition of guides to death and dying.
 About 50,000 copies were printed in the incunabula period before 1501 and further editions were printed after 1501.
-Its popularity reduced as Erasmus's treatise on preparing for death (de praeparatione ad mortem, 1533) became more popular.
+Its popularity declined as Erasmus's treatise on preparing for death (de praeparatione ad mortem, 1533) became more popular.

 There was originally a "long version" and a later "short version" containing eleven woodcut pictures as instructive images which could be easily explained and memorized.
 These woodcut images were circulated in both print and individual engravings.
 They could then easily be pinned to a wall for viewing.

 The authors of the two texts are unknown, but assumed to be Dominican churchmen, as they echo Jean de Gerson's publication, the Opusculum Tripartitu, containing a section named De arte Moriendi.
 Gerson may have been influenced by earlier references in 'compendia of faith' dating back to the thirteenth century, but the content was uniquely his own.

 Long version

-The original "long version", called Tactatus (or Speculum) artis bene moriendi, was composed in 1415 by an anonymous Dominican friar, probably at the request of the Council of Constance (1414–1418, Germany).
+The original "long version", called Tractatus (or Speculum) artis bene moriendi, was composed in 1415 by an anonymous Dominican friar, probably at the request of the Council of Constance (1414–1418, Germany).
 This was widely read and translated into most West European languages, and was very popular in England, where a tradition of consolatory death literature survived until the 17th century.
 Works in the English tradition include The Way of Dying Well and The Sick Mannes Salve.
 In 1650, Holy Living and Holy Dying became the "artistic climax" of the tradition that had begun with Ars moriendi.

 Ars Moriendi was also among the first books printed with movable type and was widely circulated in nearly 100 editions before 1500, in particular in Germany.
 The long version survives in about 300 manuscript versions, only one illustrated.

 Ars moriendi consists of six chapters: